phax/as2-server/README.md

 #as2-server

-The standalone AS2 server component based on [as2-lib](https://github.com/phax/as2-lib).
+The standalone AS2 server component based on **[as2-lib](https://github.com/phax/as2-lib)**.
 It directly works on Sockets and not on Servlets.
-Please see [as2-peppol-servlet](https://github.com/phax/as2-peppol-servlet) for an example how [as2-lib](https://github.com/phax/as2-lib) can be used together with the Servlet specs.
+Please see **[as2-peppol-servlet](https://github.com/phax/as2-peppol-servlet)** for an example how **[as2-lib](https://github.com/phax/as2-lib)** can be used together with the Servlet specs.
+Alternatively a specialized Servlet based server for PEPPOL is available with my **[as2-peppol-server](https://github.com/phax/as2-peppol-server)** project.

+This project is licensed under the FreeBSD License.

+#Configuration
 Start server: run class `com.helger.as2.app.MainOpenAS2Server`

 Startup arguments: src/main/resources/config/config.xml